EmergingThreats/log4shell-detection/README.md

 ## LDAP

+Detailed LDAP detection including screenshots of alerting traffic can be found in the [LDAP Detection Details](detection_details/LDAP.md).
+These rules are designed to alert on the connection to and response from "malicious ldap" servers.

 | sid     | msg                                                                         | Notes                |
 |---------|-----------------------------------------------------------------------------|----------------------|
 | 2034704 | ET POLICY Anonymous LDAPv3 Bind Request Outbound                            | sets flowbit         |